 The generic approach to structural induction I'll describe below underlies how Epigram 2 and my own language Foveran implement structural induction in a generic way.
 More information on Epigram's representation of data types is available in the paper The Gentle Art of Levitation.

-for handling structural induction I'll describe below does extend to
+-algebras---not co-inductive types (though the general technique for handling structural induction I'll describe below does extend to co-induction, at least in a categorical setting).

 Structural recursion is often presented as a restriction.
 In Coq or Agda, the programmer enters a recursive definition, and the system inspects it to make sure it fits the template of acceptable definitions.
 This "generate and test" approach naturally leads most people to think that the system is just being stupid when it refuses to accept their definition.